Unsupervised edge map scoring: a statistical complexity approach: Cosine-based Similarity Measure (CSM).

-The Cauchy Schwartz inequality implies that the index is upper bounded by one, being one only when the map is optimums, $\left(b \in \mathcal{F}\right)$, Since the edge maps and GT's are binary images, the index is lower bounded by 0, being 0 only in the absence of any similarity ($b$ is orthogonal to $\mathcal{F}$).
+The Cauchy Schwartz inequality implies that the index is upper bounded by one thus attaining such bound only when the map is optimal $\left(\textbf{b} \in \mathfrak{B}\right)$.
+Since edge maps and GT images are binary images, the index is lower bounded by 0, attained only in the absence of any similarity (when $\textbf{b}$ is orthogonal to $\mathfrak{B}$).
+When no GT is available, predefined edge patterns may be locally sought in the edge map with this measure.